bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-12-15-nineteen-eighty-four.md

 Even so, there must only be a limited number of people who will go to _Nineteen Eighty-four_ simply to relive their childhood.
 But the real surprises and the genuine exercise of creative talent come with the design of the film, which is brilliant.
 Every item in these carefully constructed sets is both familiar and strange.
 Outdated technology is deployed for very modern kinds of surveillance.
 It is rather like paying a visit to the Irish Republic and finding that people still smoke ‘Craven A’: Winston dials an old-fashioned metal telephone of the kind found in Button B call-boxes; the documents he has to revise arrive in suction impelled tubes that department stores once used to send money to the cashier; when the Thought Police want to know what is going on in somebody’s apartment, they resort to the crude expedient of flying an ancient helicopter low along the street and peering in through the window.
 Nor is breakfast television forgotten: simply, Winston is awoken not by a Green Goddess but by an old-style gym mistress complete with divided skirt and whistle.

 Radford is trying here to do something more than appeal to the nostalgia (or infantilism) of a certain generation.
 In _Nineteen Eighty-four_ design is a mode of Orwell interpretation.
 Deconsecrating, re-naming, or changing the function of monuments is more symbolic than their destruction.
 The Convention knew this and so does Mrs Thatcher (County Hall, it should be said, does not figure).
 So when familiar London landmarks such as Alexandra Palace, Battersea Power Station and Senate House appear in new guises, London momentarily takes on the appearance of modern Berlin: nothing is quite what it seems, what you remember, or what you learned before.
 It is too often forgotten that what Orwell describes in _Nineteen Eighty-four_ is the English Revolution.
 Radford has rightly seized on this aspect of the book, but imaginatively and in a way which provides that rare thing: a British film in distinctively English locations.
 Catch it while you can.

-Jill Forbes, _Sight and Sound_, Winter 1984/5
+**Jill Forbes, _Sight and Sound_, Winter 1984/5**
+<br><br><br>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNDg0NDM3MF19
+eyJoaXN0b3J5IjpbMjkxMDUzNTM1XX0=
 -->